 - How many types of credit accounts you have including credit cards and loans

-- What your credit utilization is (how much credit you are using versus your credit limit)
+- How much credit you are using versus your available credit limit

 The Insurance Bureau of Canada (IBC) has a voluntary code of conduct outlining how its members use customers’ credit information.
-It says 85% of property and auto insurers in the country abide by its code, which encourages insurers to obtain their customers’ consent to view a credit report, as well as prohibiting providers from denying or cancelling a driver’s policy based solely on a poor credit rating.
+The vast majority of property and auto insurers in the country abide by its code, which encourages insurers to obtain their customers’ consent to view a credit report, as well as prohibiting providers from denying or cancelling a driver’s policy based solely on a poor credit rating.

 How to check your credit score

-Before applying for any type of insurance policy, it may be worthwhile to check your credit score in advance, so you know how you’re rated.
+Before applying for any type of insurance policy, it may be worthwhile to check your credit score so you know how you may be rated.
 The two primary credit rating agencies in Canada are Equifax and TransUnion.
-Each charges a fee for digital access to your score, or you can request a free paper copy from them once a year.
+Each charges a fee for digital access to your score, but you can also request a free paper copy from them once a year.

 Find the Best Car Insurance Rates